linuxomaniac/restdocs-openapi/swagger-ui-test/README.md

 Run `yarn start` to start a simple Swagger UI.

-The interesting files are in the `api` directory.
+The interesting files are under the `api` directory.
 What you are likely to modify is the `swagger-config.json` file which contains the different versions of the API.